 - Instead of liquidating a trust during the initial beneficiaries’ lifetimes, a trust can be sustained for future generations.

-Although many wealthy individuals who have estates that are subject to federal estate tax use Generation Skipping Trusts, you and your beneficiaries don’t need to have a federally taxable estate in order to consider such trusts for your estate plan.
+Although many wealthy individuals who have estates that are subject to federal estate tax use Generation-Skipping Trusts, you and your beneficiaries don’t need to have a federally taxable estate in order to consider such trusts for your estate plan.
 As discussed above, such trusts provide protection from creditor claims, which is a significant benefit.
-Also keep in mind, the state of Washington has a much lower estate tax exemption ($2,079,000 per person in 2016) as compared to the federal exemption which is $5,045,000 per person.
+Also, keep in mind, the state of Washington has a much lower estate tax exemption ($2,193,000 per person in 2021) as compared to the federal exemption which is $11,700,000 per person.
 So if your beneficiaries are financially successful, they may have a future estate tax and at least a portion of that tax could be avoided by leaving assets to them in a trust.

 One other estate planning consideration pertains to any inheritances you will receive.
 Would you be better off receiving this inheritance in a long-term multi-generation trust?
 Although these discussions may be difficult to have with your parents, it might be prudent when you consider your estate valuation and financial situation.

-Todd Flynn, CPA, CFP ® is a Principal at Soundmark Wealth Management, LLC.
-Todd works closely with physicians, business owners, and other high-net-worth individuals to help them define their financial goals and implement an ongoing financial planning process.
+Todd Flynn, CPA, CFP® is a Principal at Soundmark Wealth Management.
+Todd works closely with physicians, business owners, and other successful and accomplished individuals to help them define their financial goals and implement an ongoing financial planning process.